How to get plant breeders' rights and what protection it gives your plant varieties.

 You can take someone to court if you think they are using your plant varieties without your permission.

-First, you need to ask them about the source of the suspected plant material.
+Ask them about the source of the suspected plant material before you take legal action.
 You should treat all information you receive as confidential.

-If they don’t give you this information you can start a process in court known as ‘infringement proceedings’.
+If they do not give you this information you can start infringement proceedings in court.